JackStouffer/Flask-Foundation/README.md

 This management script was created with Flask-Script and is fairly easy to add your own commands, simply refer to their [docs](http://flask-script.readthedocs.org/en/latest/).

-###The Flask Application Structure
+###The Application Structure

 Before going to far into this, you should at least skim the documentation of all of the thrid party libraries listed above so you have a better understanding of what is going on here.

 The flask application itself lives in the appname directory.
-Obviously, you change this to the name of your application.
+Obviously, you should change this to the name of your application.
 Once you do though, you must go through and fix all of the imports where it uses the appname name.
 The easiest way to find them all is to type

     grep -R appname *